Recurring Revenue Quality: Why 90% MRR Isn't Enough to Command Premium Multiples

 An NRR above 100% means your existing customers are spending more over time without you needing to acquire new clients.
 An NRR of 110% means your base is organically growing 10% annually before a single new logo is added.
 An NRR below 100% means you're on a treadmill, replacing lost revenue before you can grow.

-Why this matters for your positioning: If your "90% recurring revenue" includes 30% low-margin software resale and 15% hardware pass-through, your effective recurring revenue quality is significantly lower than a competitor with 85% recurring revenue that's entirely managed services.
+Why does this matter for your positioning?
+If your 90% recurring revenue includes 30% low-margin software resale and 15% hardware pass-through, your effective recurring revenue quality is significantly lower than a competitor with 85% recurring revenue that's entirely managed services.
 Buyers see through the headline number in about five minutes during diligence.
-Presenting your revenue composition transparently, and demonstrating that you understand the quality distinctions, builds credibility.
+Presenting your revenue composition transparently, and showing you understand the quality distinctions, builds credibility.

 The Churn Problem Nobody Wants to Talk About